 Instructions

 • Cut the avocado in half (vertically) and remove the pit by stabbing carefully with your knife.
 Use a paper towel or dish towel (so the pit is not slippery in your hands) to remove the pit from the knife.
 Scoop the avocados out of peel and place on a plate or in a medium bowl.
-Use a fork or potato masher to mash until a smooth consistency is achieved.
+Use a fork or potato masher to mash until your desired consistency is achieved.

 Notes